kube-ns-suspender/kube-ns-suspender/README.md

 ##### **desiredState**

-If you want to unsuspend a namespace, you have to manually edit the annotation of the namespace:
+If you want to unsuspend a namespace, you have to edit the annotation of the namespace:

 `kube-ns-suspender/desiredState: Suspended` -> `kube-ns-suspender/desiredState: Running`.

+To do this, you can either use the webui, do it manually with `kubectl edit` or use the dedicated [`kubectl` plugin](https://github.com/govirtuo/kubectl-suspender).

 ##### **nextSuspendTime**